rdatools/rdametrics/data-zip/README.md

 # Using Scores and By-District Aggregates

+Besides this README, this zip file contains 3 things:

+-   A single, integrated `pandas` dataframe containing all of the plan-level scores (`scores.parquet`).
+-   A description of all the plan-level scores and by-district aggregates (`scores.md`).
+-   A folder containing Python code to make working with the scores dataframe and the by-district aggregates easier (`data/`).

+## Background

 There are 2,016 scores CSV files in our study containing 48 scores for 6.7 million plans!

 - 7 states